HBOCodeLabs/istanbul-reporter-html-monorepo/README.md

 }
 ```

-For additional code examples, see the examples folder.
-(WIP)

 ## Options

-(In addition to the list below, the `html-monorepo` reporter accepts all the options that the standard HTML reporter does.)
+In addition to the list below, the `html-monorepo` reporter accepts all the options that the standard HTML reporter does.

 ### reportTitle